thiren/express-api-seed/README.md

-# node-template
+# node-api-seed
-A project structure template for node apps
+A project seed for new node APIs